Script Reader UK

 Script Reader

 This industry-wide neglect of the story stems from inadequate analysis that errs on the side of caution.
-Those given the task of reading are insufficiently trained to identify potential, hence the dearth of successful screenplays.
+Those given the task of reading are insufficiently trained to identify potential.
+Hence the dearth of successful screenplays.

 *If required, a full glossary of screenwriting terminology will be included in your report.